 If going with a group or bigger family, a great alternative is to rent a Townhouse mountainside.
-They are large, comfortable and offer fireplaces, decks and full home facilities.
+They are large, and comfortable and offer fireplaces, decks, and full home facilities.
 Better yet is the ability to use all quarters of the massive property.

 All events and activities are covered under any choice of accommodation, and a shuttle service is provided.
 All that surrounds you is national forest, mountains and visual beauty.

 The Bugle, a daily newsletter, lists each day’s events.
 Options vary season to season and often include special interest themes.
 One of my all-time favorites is the pyrotechnics class offered over the 4th of July.
 The chance to see a world-class show being set up is amazing.
 Even better is watching them go off.
 The Omni Mt.
 Washington fireworks display rivals any big city.

 The resort also offers many special event weekends such as Murder Mystery and Gourmet Dining.
 The best event may just be relaxing and doing nothing at all.
 The veranda is a great place to amid the mountains and the trout-filled stream that passes the hotel.
 Getting lost on the many trails is also a peaceful selection.
 If in the mood, do it on the back of a horse.

 The hotel is open year-round and is fully geared up for winter activities.
 Downhill skiing at the Bretton Woods Ski Area can be mixed with sleigh rides, ice-skating, snow tubing or enjoying the huge stone fireplace in the lobby.

 No matter how you spend the day, nights end in The Cave.
 The Cave is one of the hotel’s lounges and has a great history.
 It was built into the basement during prohibition times and retains a “let the good times roll” ambiance.